nvohra0016/nvohra0016.github.io/_talks/kalman_filter.md

 <br>

 <div align = "center">
  Figure 6.
 Plot showing the variance of the measured values and the estimated values.
+Dashed black line represents $y = (1.25)^2$, the variance of the measurement noise.
 </div>

 <br>